Sanglorian/orcus/Orcus Advanced Options - current.md

 This incantation, dreamed up by cultists, opens a fell rift between the current location and a fiery layer of the Abyss.
 This rift brings about a massive conflagration that destroys almost everything in the immediate area, then releases a powerful demon who capers over the smoldering ruins and begins to rampage across the countryside.
 The *fires of the Abyss* ignite everything they touch—except for the caster, who is knocked unconscious and transported to a layer of the Abyss.

-When the incantation is complete, the *fires of the Abyss* erupt from the caster's former location.
+When the incantation is complete, the *fires of the Abyss* erupt from the caster’s former location.

 *Attack:* Near burst 16; +26 vs Reflex; on a hit, the target takes 18d6 fire damage.
 On a miss, the target takes half damage.
 Either way, everything flammable in the burst is lit on fire.